-Personal Development, Health and Physical Education (PDHPE) was offered as an HSC subject.
+Also in 2014, Personal Development, Health and Physical Education (PDHPE) was offered as an HSC subject.

 Boarding has been at the heart of Ascham since 1887 and has been an important part of the School experience for generations of Ascham girls, who have contributed to every area of School life.
 Ascham boarders of every generation testify to the life-long friendships forged at School.

 Ascham purchased neighbouring property Duntrim, which similarly to other School properties had once been the home to a former Ascham family, the Cohens.
 The acquisition from NSW Health continued to forge the tradition of a strong history between Ascham and its community.
 For a land-locked school in the middle of a major city, this truly represented a once-in-a-lifetime opportunity for further development at Ascham.

 Hillingdon opened its new extension, which included an assembly hall, a library, additional classrooms and a refurbished playground.

 Senior School class names were changed from Form to Year.